Ingvord/tango-v10-design-doc/docs/index.md

 a first perspective of how to improve the pitfalls while maintaining the advantages.

 We have looked at Tango core code from the different points of view:

 - from a set of different quality attributes,

 - different architectural views,

 - stakeholder for a System and their interests.

 And propose some ideas and thoughts of how this or that viewpoint can be applied in Tango.

-These views were described in different chapters and have examples both in "interface" presentation  and written ones to have thigh level overview.
+These views were described in chapters and have examples block schemes and in "interface" presentation to have thigh level overview.

-We hope that this design document will help to look at the Tango kernel from another point of view and changes the attitude to development and adding new features.
+We hope that this design document will help to look at the Tango kernel from another point of view and to change the attitude to development and adding new features.

-Business goals and scenarios were not covered in details in this design documents.
+Business goals and scenarios were not covered in details in this document.